 29.4 ft³ / 2 ft³ = 14.7 bags

 In this case, it seems that you will have to buy 15 bags with some to spare.
 You can return to the how many bags of mulch are in a yard? paragraph for more instructions.

-The last things to assess are the mulches estimated weight and cost.
+The last things to assess are the mulches' estimated weight and cost.
 Knowledge of the weight of the cargo may come in handy when it comes to transportation; it would be nice to know that your truck or trailer will endure the burden of your purchase.
-Check the weight of one bag of mulch, ; the information may be written on the bag.
+Check the weight of one bag of mulch; the information may be written on the bag.
 If it isn't, ask a store employee to help you.
 You need to multiply the weight of one bag by the number of bags.
 You can return to the how much does a bag of mulch weigh? paragraph for more details.

 And last but not least – money.
 Can you afford such an expense?
 Maybe you could save some money by reducing the thickness?
-To know that you need to calculate the total cost.
+To know that, you need to calculate the total cost.
 With our home depot mulch calculator, you can do this by multiplying the number of bags by the price of one bag of mulch.
 You can use our mulch estimator to deal with these calculations.
 For more information, go back to the how much does home depot mulch cost? section.

 Wood chips or bark are not the only materials that can serve the function of mulch.
-As we have discussed the various functions of mulch in the what is mulch? – mulch definition section, here we have provide a list of mulch alternatives:
+As we have discussed the various functions of mulch in the what is mulch? – mulch definition section, here we have provided a list of mulch alternatives:

-- Compost – did you know that you can use compost as mulch?
+Compost – did you know that you can use compost as mulch?
 It will not only help the soil retain moisture and prevent weed growth but also provide the ground beneath it with essential nutrients.
 This helping hand will ensure your plants grow even faster.
 The downside of compost mulching is that bag of compost may cost twice as much as a traditional mulch bag.
 But there is a solution!
-You can produce your own compost from leaves, cut grass, and other organic residue.
+You can produce your own compost from leaves, cut grass, and other organic residues.
 Uneaten and rotten food will be perfect as well.
-If you want a fully functional mulch, to save some money, and protect the environment, this is the solution for you!
-Our tree leaves calculator will help you estimate the number of leaves on your trees and the quantity of bags required to gather them!
+If you want a fully functional mulch to save some money and protect the environment, this is the solution for you!

-- Cardboard or newspapers – a practical addition to your mulch layer - if you placed under another mulch material, you will significantly reduce the required thickness of the whole mulch layer.
-Please keep in mind that this much may have a downside - if you intend to plant after mulching, you are going to have a bad time.
+Cardboard or newspapers – a practical addition to your mulch layer – if you place under another mulching material, you will significantly reduce the required thickness of the whole mulch layer.
+Please keep in mind that this mulch may have a downside – if you intend to plant after mulching, you are going to have a bad time.
 The plants will not have the extra force required to get through the cardboard layer.